StreetEasy/nyc-eu-coding-exercise/README.md

 ### Tips/Suggestions

-* Specs are not necissary, but we sure do like them ;)
+* Specs are not necessary, but we sure do like them ;)
 * Feel free to use any gems or libraries you would like

 ### Submitting your solution